malaya-01/chat-app-python/README.md

-﻿# chat app python with flask
+﻿# Chat App Python with Flask

 ## Description
 This is a simple real-time chat application built using Flask and Socket.IO.
 Users can connect, send messages, and choose different fonts for their messages.
 This README provides instructions on how to set up and use the application locally.
-The chat app will allow only to chat it does not have a database it only stores the convo in the local storeage.
+The chat app will allow only to chat; it does not have a database and only stores the conversation in local storage.

 ## Installation